-The Educational Facilities Planning and Building Committee is asking the Winchester community what their ideal high school would be as part of a feasibility study.
+The is asking the Winchester community what their ideal high school would be as part of a feasibility study.

-The first public meeting was Tuesday night where the committee outlined the project explaining this will be a process involving several steps over an extended amount of time.
+The where the committee outlined the project explaining this will be a process involving several steps over an extended amount of time.
 The current step is this study and asking many questions.

 The overall goal of the project is to create a 21st century school that has the flexibility for future teaching methods and support for special education and student work.